downsoarings/courserajhu/README.md

-# courserajhu
-Work for John Hopkins University Coursera Course
+# This repository is for assignments assigned by John Hopkins University
+## Respository work by Chase Britton
+This is the base layer of the site.